 The purpose of providing an absence policy is to make your business’s approach to absence as clear and transparent as possible to everyone.

-Unauthorised absences from work
+Unauthorised Absences from Work

 According to ACAS, unauthorised absence occurs when an employee does not turn up for work and they either: